joshpowlison/open-stories/README.md

 ## Updating the number of pages

 Just edit and reupload total-pages.txt.
 But be careful: people can still access your pages if they know the URLs for them, whether or not total-pages.txt includes them.
 If you upload pages earlier, sneaky people can easily find them.

+## Linking to a particular page

+Just add a hashtag with a number to your url to send your users to any page.
+For example, on my site (https://storieslc.com/dream-high-school/#1)[https://storieslc.com/dream-high-school/#1] will take you to page 1 while (https://storieslc.com/dream-high-school/#50)[https://storieslc.com/dream-high-school/#50] will take you to page 50.

+A url without a hashtag will take users to the last page or, once bookmarks are set up, to the last page they were reading.

 ## Setting up FAQ and answers